 -

-•In 1988 named to second team All Big West Conference.
+In 1984, she was named to the second team All Big West Conference.

 Jule Holleran Igoe